A Closer Look at the Teachings of Joyce Meyer

 Pop psychologist and regular Oprah guest John Bradshaw, famous for popularizing the “inner child” concept, wrote in his best-selling 1988 book, Healing The Shame That Binds You, “Total self-love and acceptance is the only foundation for happiness and the love of others.”
 Though she never mentions or acknowledges him, Meyer lifts many of her most appallingly unbiblical teachings directly from Bradshaw, particularly in her “Rooted in Shame” chapter, and her final chapter “Restoring the Inner Child”.
 The “shame based nature”, which Meyer refers to repeatedly and treats as scripture, comes directly from Bradshaw’s books and is found nowhere in the Bible.

 In his 1994 best seller, The Six Pillars of Self Esteem, the hugely influential pop psychologist, Nathaniel Branden explained “People who do not experience self-love have little or no capacity to love others.”
 Branden is famous as the father of the “self esteem” movement, for his adulterous affair with Ayn Rand, and also for his atheism; “Anyone who engages in the practice of psychotherapy,” he wrote, “confronts every day the devastation wrought by the teachings of religion.”
-Along with his teachings on self-love, Meyer passes on Branden’s popular theories about the importance of self-esteem (which have since been disproven) as gospel truth.
+Along with his teachings on self-love, Meyer preaches Branden’s popular theories about the importance of self-esteem (which have since been disproven) as gospel truth.

 Melanie Beattie wrote about “that sacred space we call self-love.
 It is a portal and a gateway.
 How we find it is a mystery; so is its power to get us to the next place.”
 Beattie’s book was called Stop being mean to yourself: a story about finding the true meaning of self-love and came out in 1998, four years before Meyer’s book.
-Beattie is also the author of the 1986 best seller Codependent No More, a book whose principles Meyer draws from liberally, often lifting entire sentences almost verbatim.
+Beattie is also the author of the 1986 best seller Codependent No More, a book Meyer draws from liberally, often lifting entire sentences almost verbatim.
 Beattie more than once acknowledges her debt to Branden in her book.
 Meyer never acknowledges anyone.

 Meyer’s “look at yourself in the mirror” prescription is from deeper in the self-help grab bag.
 Norman Vincent Peale prescribed it decades ago in his 1952 book The Power of Positive Thinking, and it’s been repeated in the self help books constantly since.
 “Look at yourself in the mirror every morning,” he wrote, “and say ‘I am a success.’ “ Although Peale’s goal is “success”, Meyer’s is something different: salvation from the “shame-based nature”, not by faith in what Christ did but by faith in what you do –verbally declaring your own self-love.

-This is Meyer’s procedure throughout her book; she takes the principles of the best-selling pop psychologists and self-help gurus, twists and distorts Bible verses to fit them, throws in some pious platitudes, and magically transforms it all into a tax-exempt “christian ministry”.
+This is Meyer’s procedure throughout her book; she takes the principles of the best-selling pop psychologists and self-help gurus, twists and distorts Bible verses to fit them, throws in some pious platitudes, and magically transforms it all into a tax-exempt “Christian ministry”.
 For every new fad in the self-help genre Meyer brings out a Jesussed-up version in response.
 But Meyer’s religion is built on the religion of the Self, not the religion of the Savior, on the sand of pop psychology, not on the Rock of Christ and his teachings.